SDSS-IV MaNGA: the physical origin of off-galaxy H$\alpha$ blobs in the local Universe: Discussion

 \subsection{Sample selection bias}

 Since this work is based on a visually selected sample, there is potential bias associated with the selection criteria.
 For instance, \ha\ blobs that are physically offset from the nearby galaxy but overlap with the galaxy center along the line of sight could be hard to visually identify.
 This could bias our selected \ha\ blobs to be more concentrated to the main planes of their nearby galaxies, making them more likely to exhibit similar rotational velocity as their nearby galaxies even if they are independent satellites.
 In addition, \ha\ blobs that lie outside the MaNGA footprints would also be missed during the sample selection.
 As a result, our selected \ha\ blobs all show certain offset from their nearby galaxies, but are not too far away from the galaxy centers.
 This explains why we might have a number of star-forming clumps in the outskirt of galaxies (the first group) identified as \ha\ blobs.
 On the other hand, for galaxy systems with two or more members, MaNGA's footprints often cover much larger distances.
 Thus, we could in principle find more distant \ha\ blobs using MaNGA in interacting systems.
+Moreover, even within the MaNGA sample, visual inspection can lead to different results (see Appendix~\ref{bait}).
+Our sample includes \ha\ blobs not selected by \cite{Bait-Wadadekar-Barway-19}, but we also missed a few of \cite{Bait-Wadadekar-Barway-19}'s objects purely due to different visual selection criteria.
+Therefore, both samples are likely biased to some degree.
+A truly comprehensive sample might include \ha\ blob-like objects with a variety of physical properties and different origins.
+Still it is possible that some physical process would produce observable \ha\ blob-like objects more frequently than others.